dmora127/tutorial-ONT-Basecalling/README.md

 > If you see `held` jobs (e.g., for memory overruns), use `condor_qedit` to increase resources, then `condor_release` to resume them.
 > For more details, see our guide on [Monitor and Review Jobs With condor_q and condor_history](https://portal.osg-htc.org/documentation/htc_workloads/submitting_workloads/monitor_review_jobs/).

-### Submitting your basecalling jobs
+### Post-Basecalling Steps

+You should now have a directory of basecalled FASTQ and BAM files in your outputs folder.
 You'll likely want to perform additional steps after basecalling, such as checking read quality, mapping to a reference genome, or calling variants.
 We recommend merging your basecalled FASTQ files into a single file for downstream analysis.
 You can do this using the `cat` command:

 ```
 for f in outputs/basecalledFASTQs/*.fastq; do